cloudmesh/classes/docs/source/projects.rst

 We are currently working on this and any software and/or details are subject to change without notice.
 This is reference only.

-* Big Dat Analytics Stack
+* Big Data Analytics Stack
    - Deployment project using Ansible Playbooks

+.. _ref-software-layers:

 .. list-table:: Software Layers
     :widths: 10 10 10 10